mvit777/psroids/README.md

 ## More in deep
 As said the project has a lot of crazy dependcies and a bit of configuration (mainly Teams itself).
 As far as the deps are concerned here a briefly schetched list:
--PsTeams
--TeamsModule
--System.Management.Automation
+- PsTeams
+- TeamsModule
+- System.Management.Automation
--Setting up each channel with office connector -Powershell.cmdlet c# library
+- Setting up each channel with office connector
--blazor-client.dll
--backend.dll
+- Powershell.cmdlet c# library
+- blazor-client.dll
+- backend.dll
--bin folder with only
+- bin folder with only
- -ranx.common folder
+ - ranx.common folder
- -team-messenger folder
+ - team-messenger folder

 (coming soon...)